Our Mission: To Change Lives Through Challenge and Discovery.

-For 55 years, Colorado Outward Bound School (COBS) has been delivering challenging outdoor adventure programs for people of all ages and walks of life.
-Every Outward Bound course is built around a progression that delivers powerful life lessons by encouraging participants to safely and confidently step outside their comfort zones while traveling in spectacular wilderness areas.
+For over 60 years, Colorado Outward Bound School (COBS) has been delivering outdoor adventure programs for people of all ages and walks of life.
+Students are encouraged to safely step outside their comfort zones, and they return home with the skills and confidence to embark on bold futures.

-Colorado Outward Bound School is a 501(c)3 non-profit organization and is proud to be part of a national network of Outward Bound schools in the US and all over the world.
-Our federal EIN is 84-0512779.
-Outward Bound entities collectively serve around a quarter of a million people a year in over 30 countries and have reached over seven million people in its 70-year history.
+Colorado Outward Bound School is a 501(c)3 non-profit organization and is part of an international network of Outward Bound schools.
+Each year, Outward Bound serves around a quarter of a million people in over 30 countries.
+Since its inception in 1941, Outward Bound has reached over seven million people.

 Equity, Inclusion, and Diversity